Control of fire by early humans: Art and ceramics

-Fire was also used in the creation of art.
+Fire was used in the creation of art.
 Archaeologists have discovered several 1- to 10-inch Venus figurine statues in Europe dating to the Paleolithic, several carved from stone and ivory, others shaped from clay and then fired.
 These are some of the earliest examples of ceramics.
 Fire was also commonly used to create pottery.
 Although pottery was formerly thought to have begun with the Neolithic around 10,000 years ago, scientists in China discovered pottery fragments in the Xianrendong Cave that were about 20,000 years old.
 During the Neolithic Age and agricultural revolution about 10,000 years ago, pottery became far more common and widespread, often carved and painted with simple linear designs and geometric shapes.

 Social development and nighttime activity

 Fire was an important factor in expanding and developing societies of early hominids.
 One impact fire might have had was social stratification.
 The power to make and wield fire may have conferred prestige and social position.
-Fire also led to a lengthening of daytime activities, and allowed more nighttime activities.
+Fire also led to a lengthening of daytime activities and allowed more nighttime activities.
 Evidence of large hearths indicate that the majority of nighttime was spent around the fire.
 The increased social interaction from gathering around the fire may have fostered the development of language.

 Another effect of fire use on hominid societies was that it required larger groups to work together to maintain the fire, finding fuel, portioning it onto the fire, and re-igniting it when necessary.
-These larger groups might have included older individuals such as grandparents, who helped to care for children.
-Ultimately, fire had a significant influence on the size and social interactions of early hominid communities.
+These larger groups might have included older individuals, such as grandparents, who helped to care for children.
+Ultimately, fire significantly influenced the size and social interactions of early hominid communities.

 Exposure to artificial light during later hours of the day changed humans' circadian rhythms, contributing to a longer waking day.
 The modern human's waking day is 16 hours, while many mammals are only awake for half as many hours.
 Additionally, humans are most awake during the early evening hours, while other primates' days begin at dawn and end at sundown.
 Many of these behavioral changes can be attributed to the control of fire and its impact on daylight extension.